Debate on "Is the Infrastructure Sector Really Necessary?"

 This article is a translation of two articles that were popular within the Chinese infrastructure engineer community.

-By chance, while I was reading a Chinese IT blog, I came across an article arguing that "infrastructure departments are unnecessary" and an article refuting the argument.
-Although some of the arguments were weakly supported, as someone who works in a department like the infrastructure department, I felt that I could understand the trends and issues in the Chinese IT industry, as well as some enlightenment for infrastructure engineers, so I decided to translate it.
+While I was reading a Chinese-language IT blog, I happened to come across an article arguing that "infrastructure departments are unnecessary," as well as a counter-argument.
+While some of the arguments were weakly supported, as someone who works in a similar department, I felt I could grasp the trends and challenges in China's IT industry, as well as some insights for infrastructure engineers, so I decided to translate them.

 Issue raised:Is an infrastructure department really necessary?